JasonJWilliamsNY/purple_line_dev_doc/step7.rst

 **A. Select files using Manage Data**

-  1. Click on the “Manage Data” stop: this opens a Data store window prompting you to "Select your FASTQ files from the Data Store" (if you are not logged in to CyVerse, it will ask you to do so); click the **add data** link.
+  1. Click on the “Manage Data” stop: this opens a window prompting you to "Select your FASTQ files from the Data Store" (if you are not logged in to CyVerse, it will ask you to do so); click the **add data** link.
-  2. Select your metadata file: click on the folder that matches your CyVerse username and Navigate to the folder where your sequencing files are located.
+  2. Select your metadata file; click on the folder that matches your CyVerse username and Navigate to the folder where your sequencing files are located.
      Click :guilabel:`&Add selected files` to add your metadata file.